Try These 5 Easy Lower-Body Exercises

 To raise the step up, you’ll need additional risers (check to see if the one you select comes with additional risers).

-✔ Need to learn how to breathe properly?
+✔ Do you want to learn how to breathe properly?
 Visit our article Don’t forget to Breathe When Exercising!

-✔ If you plan on joining a gym for a year, ask for a training session or two if you pay up front.
+✔ Plan on joining a gym for a year?
+Ask for a training session or two.
+They may be offered if you pay up front.

-Thank you for visiting with us today, we hope you found this article beneficial.
+We hope you found this article beneficial and want to thank you for visiting with us today.
 Wishing you the best of health!

 Please note that when you click an Amazon link on our website and make a purchase, Amazon pays us an advertising fee to help cover our costs.
 This is at no charge to you and fees are only paid for purchases.
 We greatly appreciate your patronage – thank you!